 The Wanting Church – The essential emotion of some churches is wanting what they don’t have.
 The emotion may be positively couched in the language of “vision” or “goals” and “objectives”.
 But essentially the church wants something it doesn’t have.
 It wants to reach a demographic, shift a culture, meet a need, get a building, expand in number etc.

 There is a subtlety to it.
 All these are commendable aspirations, and a sense of direction and outreach is important t the health and energy of a church.
-The danger is that in “wanting” the felt environment will be one of unfulfilment, disappointment or insecurity.
-What happens of the demographic is not reached, the culture not shifted, the building not acquired, the numbers not grown?
+The danger is that the “wanting” creates a felt environment of unfulfilment, frustration or insecurity.
+What happens if the demographic is not reached, the culture has not shifted, the building has not been acquired, the numbers have not grown?
 The church’s happiness has been predicated on outcomes it cannot control.
-And so wanting can slip into disappointment.
-“Hope deferred makes the heart sick,” says the proverb.
+In this way wanting can slip into disappointment – and as the Proverb says, “Hope deferred makes the heart sick.”
 True of people.
 True of churches.

-What happens when the wanting church recruits a healthy pastor.
+Now consider what happens when the wanting church recruits a healthy pastor.
 What will the church’s emotion be towards the pastor when (s)he fails to deliver what the congregation could not deliver for itself?
 And what will the pastor’s emotion be?
-Disappointment.
-Unfulfilled wanting.
+Disappointment!
+Unfulfilled wanting!

 The Not-Wanting Church – does not want the things it is seeing.
 The congregation does not want to be smaller, does not want to be older, does not want its unfashionable old building.
 I once served a church where the key leaders did not want people bringing children into the church services!
 The church may not want the shifts it is seeing in the surrounding culture – shifts in the local property market, moral shifts, movements in law and regulation, inequities and injustices in the local and national environment.